-The staff at Fawkes Academy includes certified teachers with extensive experience in special education, Board Certified Behaviour Analysts, and interventionists trained in applied behaviour analysis – more commonly known as ABA.
+The multidisciplinary staff at Fawkes Academy includes Certified Teachers with extensive experience in special education, Board Certified Behavior Analysts, and interventionists trained in applied behaviour analysis, Counsellors, and Speech and Language Pathologists

 In my role as Principal, I strive to create an inclusive, joyful, and engaging learning environment that supports the strengths and needs of all students.
 I began teaching in 1991 and have many specializations, including Special Education.
 As a parent of three grown children, including one with a diagnosis of Autism, I understand the critical need to collaborate with parents and caregivers on each child’s educational journey.